metabase/metabase/docs/users-guide/dashboard-subscriptions.md

 ## Enterprise Edition: customize filter values for each dashboard subscription

-Metabase Enterprise Edition allows you to [customize filter values for each subscription](../enterprise-guide/dashboard-subscriptions.md).
+Metabase Enterprise Edition allows you to [customize filter values for each subscription](../enterprise-guide/dashboard-subscriptions.md), so you can set up subscriptions with different filter values applied for different subscribers.

 ### Related reading